Brainstorming Techniques: When Unity Is Strength

 Brainstorming techniques

-There are six brainstorming techniques that can help project managers find better ideas.
+There are six brainstorming techniques that can help project managers find better ideas and generate creative solutions.
 Let’s see what they are:

 1. Brainwriting